ilastik/ilastik.github.io/documentation/basics/headless.md

 ## Headless Mode for Counting Workflow

-When running the Object Classification Workflow in headless mode, the only available option for the `--export_source` is `Probabilities`
+When running the Object Classification Workflow in headless mode, the only available option for the `--export_source` is `Probabilities`.

+Additional arguments:
+- `--csv-export-file` (optional): File path to which a .csv with total object counts should be exported.

 ## Controlling CPU and RAM resources